-Do you want to work in the medical field, but prefer to avoid hands-on patient care?
-If you are interested in health information, health sciences, and laws and ethics, the Medical Coding Certificate program may be right for you.
+RLC’s Medical Coding Certificate program is a great fit for the person who wants to work in the medical field, but prefers to avoid hands-on patient care.
+Are you interested in health information, health sciences, and laws and ethics?
+Medical Coding may be right for you.
 Medical coding is the process of converting descriptions of medical diagnoses and procedures into universal medical code numbers.
 The medical coding professional has a unique blend of clinical knowledge and information management skills.
 Computer applications are used to manage health information and review medical records.
 Coding professionals must possess a thorough understanding of diagnostic and procedural phrases in order to translate the information into coded form.
 The Medical coder must also be familiar with the laws and regulations relative to disclosure, confidentiality, maintenance, and retention of medical records.

 Nature of the Work